sammyutere/Auto-Discovery-Auto-Deployment/README.md

 Setup webhook in your github account,
 Click settings, click webhook
-Use jenkins url eg, http://jenkins.linuxclaud.com Paste the Jenkins API token generated in the Secret field
+Use jenkins url eg, http://jenkins.linuxclaud.com/github-webhook Paste the Jenkins API token generated in the Secret field

 Go to Jenkins, Click Dashboard, Click New item
 Enter item Name
 Click Pipeline
-In the window that appears, Under pipeline, select Pipeline script from SCM Under SCM, select git
+In the window that apears, Under build triggers, select **Github hook trigger for GitScm pooling** In the window that appears, Under pipeline, select Pipeline script from SCM Under SCM, select git
-In Repository URL type https://github.com/Cloudhight/usteam.git In Branch Specifier, type, */pet-set19
+In Repository URL type for example https://github.com/sammyutere/usteam.git For Credentials select git-creds
+In Branch Specifier, type, */pet-set19
 In Script Path, type, Jenkinsfile
 Click Apply Save